Best Road Trips to Take in Australia

 One of the best experiences you can have in Australia is taking a road trip.
 A country with quite a bit of wide open space, driving is sometimes one of the only ways to get to certain spots.

 There’s no shortage of road trips – for example, you could drive the entire circumference of Australia on Highway 1; that would take you about 9 months and take you over 25,000 km.

-If you don’t have 9 months of annual leave up your sleeve, here are some more manageable routes to enjoy across the country.
+If you don’t have 9 months of annual leave up your sleeve, there are some more manageable routes to enjoy across the country.

 2. Sunny Shores: Sydney to Sunshine Coast

 Keep in mind, when you are doing an Australian road trip, you don’t have to do the entire trip by road.
-Practical reasons may dictate going via a different route – for example, driving and then taking a flight or train back to your origin.
-This can save time and money and also your sanity – as a friend once told me, “Australia is so big, one can easily drive themselves to death.”
+Practical reasons may dictate going via a different route – for example, driving and then taking a flight, train or bus back to your origin.
+This can save time and money and also your sanity – as someone once said, “Australia is so big, one can easily drive themselves to death.”

 Keen to be more than just a tourist?
 These pages will help you plan a trip: